cssu/firstyearguide/FYG.md

 [MarkUs](https://markus.teach.cs.toronto.edu) is where you'll be submitting your work and getting feedback and marks for most (if not all) CS courses.
 Make sure you can log in to the site as soon as it’s available to avoid hassles that will undoubtedly arise if you can't log in on the day your assignments are due.

-**_ProTip_**: Always submit assignments early, since the system tends to get overloaded and is known to get extremely slow or even crash during the last few minutes before the deadline.
+>**_Pro Tip_**: Always submit assignments early, since the system tends to get overloaded and is known to get extremely slow or even crash during the last few minutes before the deadline.
 It’s your responsibility to submit early, but also keep in mind that multiple submissions are allowed for most classes.
 This means only your final submission will be graded, even if you submit various drafts before the deadline.
 This allows you to edit and submit your work as many times as you see fit until the deadline.

 **Piazza**

-Many courses use Piazza, a course-based forum board where students can post questions and get answers from classmates and the teaching team.
+Many courses use [Piazza](https://piazza.com/), a course-based forum board where students can post questions and get answers from classmates and the teaching team.
 However, some courses don’t use Piazza and instead use Discourse or the Quercus discussion boards.
 These are good resources for finding answers to frequently sought-out clarifications.
 It should be noted that email notifications are on by default for every post, which can be annoying; go into the settings and pick the email settings that fit you.

 **Ed Discussion**

-An alternative course forum to Piazza, but it serves the same purpose.
+[An alternative course forum](https://edstem.org/) to Piazza, but it serves the same purpose.
 In the past, Ed has been used in CSC110, CSC111, CSC165, CSC236, and MAT237, among other courses. <br>
-**_ProTip_**: Remember to search your question before posting it on a course forum, as it is quite likely someone's already asked your exact question.
+>**_Pro Tip_**: Remember to search your question before posting it on a course forum, as it is quite likely someone's already asked your exact question.
 Also, profs really don't want to answer the same question 5 million times...

 **Teaching Labs**

-The teaching labs refer to the **actual labs** in Bahen as well as the entire online system through which you interact with the department (MarkUs, SSH (_Remote Lab Connections_), PCRS).
+[The teaching labs](https://www.teach.cs.toronto.edu/) refer to the **actual labs** in Bahen as well as the entire online system through which you interact with the department (MarkUs, SSH (_Remote Lab Connections_), PCRS).
 At the beginning of the year, you'll get an email asking you to set up your Teaching Labs account.
 It is critical that you:

 1. Don't lose the email.
 2. Don't forget the password you set it with.
+3. _Don't lose your mind._

  This is the most used login you'll need at U of T (after your UTORid login for ACORN).

 Keep in mind that CS students have 24/7 access to the labs (and Bahen) with their T-Cards.
 For more information about the labs, visit [their site](https://www.teach.cs.toronto.edu/), which contains [room numbers for the labs](https://www.teach.cs.toronto.edu/faq.html#GS1) and [status/uptime pages for UofT, teach servers, and Markus](https://status.teach.cs.toronto.edu/).